bbarni2020/TokenForge/README.md

 We welcome contributions!
 Feel free to open issues or submit pull requests.
 Let's make token creation even better together! 🌟

 ## License
-This project is licensed under the MIT License. 📄 (AI is used for README and commenting, grammar checking.)
+This project is licensed under the MIT License. 📄 (AI is used for README commenting and grammar checking.)

 ## Contact
-For any questions or suggestions, please reach out to us at barnabas@masterbros.dev 📧
+For any questions or suggestions, please reach out to us at [barnabas@masterbros.dev](mailto:[barnabas@masterbros.dev) 📧